Tofaa2/EntityLib/README.md

         entity.rotateHead(float yaw, float pitch); // Rotates the head of the entity entity.teleport(Location); // Teleports the entity to the given location.

-        // If the entityId provider for WrapperEntities is not working for you or needs changing, you can get it from WrapperEntity#ID_PROVIDER
+        // If the entityId provider for WrapperEntities is not working for you or needs changing, you can get it from EntityLib#getEntityIdProvider()
-        // You can also set it to a custom provider if needed WrapperEntity.ID_PROVIDER = new EntityIdProvider() {
+        // You can also set it to a custom provider if needed by calling EntityLib#setEntityIdProvider(EntityIdProvider) int randomEntityId = EntityLib.getEntityIdProvider().provide();
-            @Override
-            public int provide() {
-                return 0;
-            }
-        };

-        // You can also create the EntityLib default provider by calling EntityIdProvider.simple();
     }

 }